 - does not compromise essential requirements of a course or program.

-- does not impose a financial or administrative burden upon APUS beyond that which is deemed reasonable and customary.
+- does not impose a financial or administrative burden upon APUS beyond that which is deemed reasonable.

 The essential requirements of an academic course or program need not be modified to accommodate an individual with a disability.

 Students whose accommodation requests are denied will not be discriminated or retaliated against if they appeal the decision.

 Disability Accommodation Process

 It is the student’s responsibility to identify him/herself to the university as having a disability and to submit any required documentation prior to engaging in any activity for which accommodation is being requested.
 For example, a request to retake a test or course due to a disability will not be considered for a test or course that a student has already taken.
 Since the documentation and review process may take some time, currently diagnosed students should submit any requests for a disability accommodation as soon as they are admitted to a program and prior to registering for courses.